 When: When is this an issue?
 What is its history?

 Why: Why is this occurring?
 Why does it matter?

-How: How can it be changed?
+How: How is it currently being addressed?
+How can it be changed?